ppkgtmm/big-data/README.md

 # Big data

-## General info
-- Repo for storing code from course CPE 325 (Big data) by King Mongkut's University of Technology Thonburi
-- Each folder contain my solution to lab.
-Some folders also have lecture codes that were mostly screenshots
-- Machine learning labs that use scikit-learn are excluded from the repo for now
+Repo for storing code from course CPE 325 (Big data) by King Mongkut's University of Technology Thonburi where each folder contain my solution to each lab.
+Some folders also contain lecture codes which are mostly in form of screenshots.
+Machine learning related labs are excluded from the repo for now

 ## Tools and technologies
 <img width=700 src="https://user-images.githubusercontent.com/57994731/157178734-f691b356-28fb-4976-b27c-4d572f46546d.png" alt="tech stack diagram" />